 Similarly, a PCB, regardless of its design, will have to work toward its energy needs.
-There are several characteristics which may lead to impedance within a circuit that a board may maintain, and it is your job to understand what may cause these drags and keep your design from lifting up and flying high.
+There are several characteristics which may lead to impedance within a circuit that a board may maintain.
+There are many impedances that you may run into.
+Some of which may be: characteristic impedance, antenna impedance, load impedance or impedance matching.
+It is your job to understand what may cause these drags and keep your design from lifting up and flying high.

 Don’t Let Resistance, Reactance and Impedance Drag You Down